 During 19 years of presenting workshops for writers and coaching writers throughout South Africa in Creative Writing and Scriptwriting, and working with writers on the development of their stories, I tried to solve this mysterious phenomenon and suddenly came to the realisation that there was a very good reason why most aspiring writers do not write.

-Whenever encountering writers and always being bombarded by a verbal onslaught of the greatest story never written, it became obvious that a main reason why there is no commitment to the writing process is simply because those who fail to write would rather talk about their writing, than sitting down and write.
+Whenever encountering writers and always being bombarded by a verbal onslaught of the greatest story never written, it became obvious that the main reason why there is no commitment to the writing process is simply that those who fail to write would rather talk about their writing, than sitting down and write.

-The moment writer’s step out of the comfort zone of a workshop, knowledge gained and insight garnered dissolves into a chase sequence where disorder reigns supreme.
+The moment writers step out of the comfort zone of a workshop, knowledge gained and insight garnered dissolve into a chase sequence where disorder reigns supreme.

 When you ask a writer about the progress of ‘that great masterwork fuelled by passion’ the response is predictably the same:

 - I have started working on some other project that has got absolutely nothing to do with the original inspiration to tell my story